 I'm a simple emigrant and I don't attach any special significance to my birthday

-Therefore I didn’t plan much of anything, but often without plans everything falls into place for the better.
-The first birthday not in my hometown, consequently there are no friends, and really no company.
-I didn’t even know what to bring to work or whether anything was needed?
-Unfortunately (or perhaps fortunately) you can’t just walk into any supermarket here and buy a couple of cakes there — they simply aren’t there.
-Sladushka on the territory of Germany still doesn’t work either.
-In the end, at lunch I bought a “party box” of donuts, dragged them to the office.
-Of course, everyone was happy, and that’s the main thing.
-Also from the morning in the work chat I posted a call to go to a bar after work, and you know who was the first to respond?
+So I didn't plan anything special, but often without plans everything falls into place even better.
+The first birthday not in my hometown, so there are no friends, and basically no social circle.
+I didn't even know what to bring to work or whether I needed to bring anything?
+Unfortunately (or maybe fortunately) you can't just walk into any supermarket here and buy a couple of cakes; they simply don't exist there.
+Sladushka still isn't working here in Germany yet.
+In the end at lunch I bought a 'party box' of donuts and hauled them into the office.
+Of course everyone was just happy, and that's the main thing.
+Earlier in the work chat this morning I posted a call to go to a bar after work, and you know who was the first to respond?
 The German half of the office.
-By four o’clock the girls had put the wine in the fridge, at five we’d drink it, and at 18:00 everyone was ready to go drink.
-In most local bars there are small tables, because there’s only alcohol on them; nobody here eats.
-What I like most is that here they also pay in rounds.
-If your beer runs out, you go to fetch yourself one and immediately for everyone who has a little left.
+By four o'clock the girls had put the wine in the fridge, by five we had drunk it, and at 6:00 PM everyone was ready to go drinking.
+In most local bars there are small tables, because only alcohol sits on them; no one here eats.
+What I like most is that here the paying also goes in a circle.
+If your beer runs out, you go to get yourself some and for everyone who has a little left.
 Then someone else buys for everyone, and so on.
-In general, we sat in one bar, and then went to another, I don’t know why, especially since it was right across the street.
-Now a couple of days to rest, and from Friday to Sunday dive into a second go, after all, turning 25 is a respectable age :) And in the photo is my gift, giving Amazon gift cards — that’s a tradition. #work
+In general, we hung out in one bar, and then went to another, I don't know why, especially since it was right across the street.
+Now a couple of days to rest, and from Friday to Sunday dive into a second try, after all I'm 25 years old :) And in the photo is my gift, giving Amazon gift cards is the tradition. #work